 Rather immodestly we think Rons CSV Editor is the best CSV editor.
 However we are the ones who created it so we don't actually expect anyone to believe us.
-For this reason we provide an 100% free Lite version of our software, and a free trial of the Pro version, so that our customers can make up their own minds in their own time.
+For this reason we provide an 100% free Lite version of our software, so that our customers can make up their own minds in their own time.

 We have aimed to make the job of editing CSV files as easy as possible by keeping in mind throughout design and testing that the Rons CSV Editor is for editing data tables, and that fundamentally our product is a text editor.
 Our customers have also played a key role in the shaping of the product; many of the feature that are in Rons CSV Editor have been directly requested, and if a feature is missing it's probably because it has not been asked for.

 Rons CSV Editor has been designed to be powerful but simple to use.
 In fact a large amount of effort has gone into making the user interface do what is expected, and behave in a standard way, so that our customers can find features easily and quickly.

 That is not to say that we have sacrificed any power or capabilities, we have just made it easy to use.

 For a list of features see the Rons CSV Editor home page.

 We would never want our customers to buy our product, without being fully aware of what the market has to offer, so here is a list of our key competitors.
 If you think our claim is misguided please tell us why.

 (See our article A Perfect Excel Alternative to handle CSV Files)

 A feature by feature list would make a nice looking table and make Rons CSV Editor look good, but based on the fact that most features in Rons CSV Editor have directly been requested by our customers we feel comfortable that the product does what is needed.
 However there are some differences in approach that it might be interesting to note.